sourcebots/docs/content/tutorials/python-whirlwind-tour.md

 ## Built-in functions

 A lot of functions are defined for you by Python.
-Those listed at http://docs.python.org/library/functions.html are always available, and are the most commonly used, including `len`, `range`, and enumerate.
+Those listed in [the docs](http://docs.python.org/library/functions.html) are always available, and are the most commonly used, including `len`, `range`, and enumerate.

 Others are contained in modules.
 To use a function from a module, you must `import` that module, like so: